profile.jpg

 LIONKING_ALBUMCOVER_FINAL12x12_2.jpg

 Joe Perez is a creative director and graphic artist behind some of the most acclaimed records of our time.
-After working with Kanye West for eight years, including his notable contribution as a creative director at DONDA, he launched his own design and animation studio.
+After working with Kanye West for eight years, including his notable contribution as a creative director at DONDA, he launched his own design studio.
 The cover he designed for The Pinkprint album by Nicky Minaj ended up on Billboard’s list of The 50 Greatest Album Covers of All Time, amid other iconic designs such as The Beatles’ Abbey Road, Pink Floyd’s Dark Side of the Moon, Joy Division’s Unknown Pleasures, and Nirvana’s Nevermind.
 Besides producing artwork for the biggest artists in music, Perez has worked with Louis Vuitton, Off-White, Versace, Nike, Jordan Brand, Converse, and Google Play.

 KELLY KORZUN: Recently, you created a tie dye concert tee to be sold as a part of the Biden campaign merchandise collection, which enlisted the talents of America's top designers.
 What’s your take on the connection between fashion and politics these days?